metasfresh/metasfresh-documentation/_tests_collection/Testcase_FRESH-352.md

 	|	#ffffff		|	white	|
 	|	#000000		|	black	|

+1. Log out and in again for each Org

-		* => when you log out and log in again, the colour in the window header is displayed as you set it before
+	* => the colour in the window header is displayed as you set it before

 1. Play with the colours of UI_WindowHeader_Notice_FR_Color: